odadacharles/US_States_Game/readme.txt

 A game where the user guesses as many US state names as they can.
 The user can exit by typing in 'exit'.
-The CSV option demonstrates how the same can be achieved without pandas
+The CSV option demonstrates how the same can be achieved without pandas.
+Game was made using python's Turtle module.